About Us

 Classroom

-Our classroom is equipped to focus on small group classes of 6 students (a 1:3 instructor-to-student ratio) for individualized higher learning and training.
-Our computer equipment and software offer real-life truck simulator scenarios to enhance your learning experience with the traditional textbook and coursework.
-You’ll be able to train and experience with a professional instructor.
+Our classroom is designed for small-group classes of 6 students (a 1:1 instructor-to-student ratio) to provide individualized higher learning and training.
+Our computer equipment and software offer real-life truck-simulator scenarios to enhance your learning experience alongside traditional textbooks and coursework.
+You’ll be able to train and gain experience with a professional instructor.

 Evaluation

-A test may be administered after each lesson to determine the amount of learning that has taken place.
-Test scores below 75 percent indicate that the necessary skills for entry into employment were not acquired.
-Administration may provide progress reports at predetermined intervals in the program.
+A test may be administered after each lesson to assess the learning that has taken place.
+Test scores below 75 percent indicate that the necessary employment skills were not acquired.
+Progress reports may be provided at predetermined intervals throughout the program.

-Students should arrange additional practice, independent study, or tutoring if needed.
-Grades and/or assessments will be provided to the students weekly, and if the student is in good standing, a final report and transcript will be provided at the completion of the program.
-Other evaluation methods may include oral quizzes, skill development tests, hands-on skill evaluation, and individual/group projects.
+Students should arrange additional practice, independent study, or tutoring as needed.
+Grades and/or assessments will be provided to students weekly.
+If a student is in good standing, a final report and transcript will be provided upon completion of the program.
+Other evaluation methods may include oral quizzes, skill development tests, hands-on skill evaluations, and individual or group projects.

-Your CDL Training investment in your career is 160 hours of professional instruction in the commercial transportation industry, which prepares you for the Washington CDL skills test (not included in this course and fee), where you’ll need a 95% to pass.
+Your CDL Training investment in your career is 160 hours of professional instruction in the commercial transportation industry, preparing you for the Washington CDL skills test (not included in this course and fee), which requires a 95% to pass.
 Take the test confidently with Dragon’s Truck School training and join our many graduates who have gone on to successful trucking careers!

 Contact us today!